Practical guide: when to use ChatGPT, Claude, or Perplexity

 Bad: "Write a text about SEO."

-Good: "You are an SEO specialist who advises SMEs on search engine optimization.
+Good: "You are an SEO specialist advising SMEs on search engine optimization.
 Write a practical email (250 words) for a Belgian webshop owner who has just started with Shopify.
 Explain why product descriptions are important for SEO, without technical jargon.
 Conclude with one concrete action he can take tomorrow.
 Use a personal, encouraging tone."

 The difference?
 The second prompt contains all three elements and delivers immediately usable output that fits your specific situation.
 These prompt engineering principles work for all three tools, but each tool has its own strengths.

-“Marketing will drastically change in 2025.
+Marketing will change drastically in 2025.
 Instead of scaling traffic, we need to scale attention.
 That's different.
 Marketers need to learn a new skillset.
-Much of the scientific side of marketing is being automated by AI, leaving more time for the craft.”
+Much of the scientific side of marketing will be automated by AI, leaving more time for the craft.

 When to use ChatGPT: creative work and rapid iterations